 Few crimes result in the sort of outrage that surrounds sex offenses, particularly when the victim is a minor.
-An outraged public seeking vengeance, and in some cases the victimizers themselves, have called for one of the most remarkable punishments in the US criminal justice system: chemical or surgical castration.
+An outraged public seeking vengeance, and in some cases the victimizers themselves, have called for one of the most remarkable punishments in the U.S. criminal justice system: surgical or chemical castration for sex offenders.
+Although this may seem like a radical approach, supporters say this is the only way to ensure public safety for those who aren't incarcerated.

 A few states, including California and Florida, permit convicted sex offenders to be injected with Depo Provera, an FDA-approved birth control drug.
 Often called "chemical castration," Depo Provera is meant to quell the sex drive of male sex offenders by lowering their testosterone levels.
 The drug does not render any permanent physical change to the body.
 The treatment is believed to be most effective on sex offenders who possess uncontrollable biological urges that take the form of sexual fantasies that are usually only satisfied by acting on the fantasy.